 Total turnover was higher in 2019 than 1999, and only the Sedge assemblage gained more species in 2019 than in 1999.
-However, greater rates of species lost are concerning for total biodiversity of the habitat.
+However, greater rates of species loss are concerning for total biodiversity of the habitat.
 This is especially evident by encroachment of invasive species in the Fescue and Bogbean assemblages.
 The Fescue assemblage has historically been defined by a non-native species (Festuca arundinaceae), however abundance of Festuca arundinaceae is being overtaken by Phalaris arundinaceae, or reed canary grass (RCG).
 This presents a management concern for Ladner Marsh, as RCG can be a monoculture-forming species, further reducing species diversity within the community.
-Similarly, the Bogbean assemblage is increasingly dominated by non-native Mentha aquatica, however this assemblage did not lose as much floristic richness as the Fescue assemblage did (, Supplemental).
+Similarly, the Bogbean assemblage is increasingly dominated by non-native Mentha aquatica, however this assemblage did not lose as much floristic richness as the Fescue assemblage did (Table 6, Supplemental).
 While this species may have some pollinator value, its vigorous rhizomatous spreading habit and dense canopy may be driving the decline of other native species.
 Higher turnover, especially greater rates of species disappearance since 1999, indicates loss of biodiversity, which may indicate loss of functional traits and greater susceptibility to invasive species (Tilman, 1999).
 Increasing abundance of non-native species, paired with cluster analysis showing greater similarity within plots of each assemblage, supports our expectation that homogenization of species composition is being driven by proliferation of non-native species.

 Maintaining these transitional estuarine habitats is important for salmon population stability.
 Therefore, importance of conservation and restoration projects will likely increase as sea levels rise.
 Understanding historical trends in species composition and assemblage heterogeneity is critical for defining measures of success in restoration projects, and for conserving ecological processes that have yet to be identified.
 In the absence of ideal reference conditions, use of historical datasets to define target conditions may be used in place of or in addition to current-day assessments of community composition to determine ecologically meaningful benchmarks.
 Using historical conditions can provide greater understanding of species diversity with respect to functional redundancy, as these community attributes relate to resistance to disturbance and resilience.